-I’m the founder of Develop CENTS, a company that provides fully managed Virtual Private Servers, web hosting, and website development services.
+I’m also the founder of Develop CENTS, a company that provides fully managed Virtual Private Servers, web hosting, and website development services.

 I went to Covenant College.
 In one of my classes,”Living and Working in a Multi-Cultural Context,” I enjoyed learning about the different types of cultures in the world, and how people communicate.
 I try to avoid terms such as “serving” or “ministering to” because I believe that these notions build a wrong attitude in the person doing development work.
 It really isn’t about me and my ideas.
 Instead, community development must be about building healthy relationships.